YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUNOSTRMBKUP, Database xxxx has a block size larger than yyyy and thus cannot use stream (incremental) backup

-MUPIP Warning: GT.M does not support bytestream (a.k.a incremental) backup of a database file that is created with a GDS block size larger than xxxx.
-As of GT.M version V5.0-000, this limit is 32256 bytes.
+MUPIP Warning: YottaDB does not support bytestream (a.k.a incremental) backup of a database file that is created with a GDS block size larger than xxxx.
 MUPIP CREATE issues MUNOSTRMBKUP warning when creating a database file with a block size that exceeds the limit.
 MUPIP BACKUP -BYTESTREAM issues MUNOSTRMBKUP error and skips backing up a file that has block size that exceeds the limit.
 NOTE: Comprehensive BACKUP does not impose any limit on the GDS block size of the database file being backed up.

 Action: Create the database file with a block size that does not exceed the limit.